Question:

-Dog owners often feed pumpkin to their dogs to help with diarrhea or constipation.
 Cooked and canned pumpkin are both high in moisture and relatively high in fiber.
 Pumpkin has about 60% soluble fiber and 40% insoluble fiber.(1) Each fiber type benefits digestion in different ways.

-Pumpkin helps the digestive tract because its fiber draws water into the feces as they pass through the colon.
-The extra fiber should help stool consistency become firmer.
-It might help dogs with mild problems but the amount of fiber in pumpkin is pretty small compared to high fiber dog food or fiber supplements.
+Pumpkin is good for dogs with diarrhea because its fiber draws water into the feces as they pass through the colon.
+The extra fiber can help stool consistency become firmer.

 How Much Pumpkin to Give a Dog with Diarrhea

-Snacks and treats should comprise no more than 10% of a dog’s daily diet.
 A 30-pound dog eats about 500 calories per day.
 Since canned pumpkin has 45 calories per half-cup, a 30-pound dog can eat up to 1/2 a cup of pumpkin per day.

 Since pumpkin is fibrous and starchy, I recommend giving half the maximum amount to avoid digestive upset.